OSPanel/SystemPreparationTool/README.md

 * Installing Microsoft Visual C++ 2005-2022 Redistributable Packages
 * Configuring access rights to the HOSTS file (+ restoring the file in case of its absence)
 * Optimization of system settings (prohibition of automatic termination of processes, setting timeouts, etc.)
-* Optimization of the network stack to support a large number of connections and proper DNS operation in a local web development environment
+* optimization of the network stack for proper DNS operation in a local web development environment
 * Optimization of system services and settings for working with a solid-state drive

 ##  System requirements